etterguillaume/PyCaAn/README.md

 - and more!

 # Installation
-To use internal functions in other projects:
+To use internal functions in other projects, you need to install PyCaAn in your preferred environment.
+Currently, this is done with a developer install:
 `
 pip install -e .
 `